gbogard/fp-ts-talk/notes.md

 ### The promise of Typescript

-- Leverage the type system to model your business domain with confidence
+- Leverage the type system to model your
 - Catch errors at compile time to avoid surprises at runtime.
+- Refactor with confidence

 #### Where Typescript falls short